sharontherese/latin-mass-baptism/content/catechesis/index.md

 Pamphlets on Baptism from Lux Occulta.
 International Catholic Truth Society. https://lxoa.wordpress.com/category/baptism/.

-"The Sacrament of Baptism."
-In Catechism of the Council of Trent, 1615?

 "The Seven Sacraments and Their Liturgies, Part 2: Baptism," Holy Mass and More, August 5, 2018, https://www.holymassandmore.org/2018/08/the-seven-sacraments-and-their_5.html.

 Carota, Father, "Latin Baptism Vs. New Rite of Baptism," Traditional Catholic Priest, July 18, 2013, http://www.traditionalcatholicpriest.com/2013/07/18/latin-baptism-vs-new-rite-of-baptism/.